nelsongt/mfiaDLTS/README.md

 #### AcquireData

 To take data, make sure that the software dependencies are installed correctly.
-You will then need to wire the MFIA properly, for this I will make a wiring diagram in the future.
-In the meantime:
+You will then need to wire the MFIA properly, for this reference the wiring diagram pdf file.
+To summarize:

 -Connect sample leads to MFIA in 2-wire mode.